EthanHeilman/ethanheilman.github.io/x/35/post.md

         <img src="figs/web-of-truth.png" alt="Having multiple OPs attest to each other JWKS" style="max-width:800px; width:100%;">
 </div>

-Instead of a complex and expensive Trusted Execution Environments (TEE) like [intel SGX](https://en.wikipedia.org/wiki/Software_Guard_Extensions) or [AWS Nitro Enclave](https://aws.amazon.com/ec2/nitro/nitro-enclaves/) you just use Github Actions.
+Instead of a complex and expensive Trusted Execution Environments (TEE) like [intel SGX](https://en.wikipedia.org/wiki/Software_Guard_Extensions) or [AWS Nitro Enclave](https://aws.amazon.com/ec2/nitro/nitro-enclaves/) just use Github Actions.
 You might ask, "you can, but should you?" and I leave that question to the reader.
 There was a pretty bad cache poisoning attack in Github Actions (see Adnan Khan's [The Monsters in Your Build Cache - GitHub Actions Cache Poisoning ()](https://adnanthekhan.com/2024/05/06/the-monsters-in-your-build-cache-github-actions-cache-poisoning/) and Barak Brudo's [GitHub Cache Poisoning](https://scribesecurity.com/blog/github-cache-poisoning/) and likely there is a lot of attack surface.
 However this approach can always be combined so that their no single point of failure.